 An example: If the balance ratio falls below 1.0000 to 0.9900 while the income index increases from 100.00 to 104.00 the damped balance ratio is first calculated according to: $\frac{0.9900-1}{3} + 1 = 0.9967.^9$ By multiplying the income index (104.00) by the damped balance ratio (0.9967) the balance index 103.66 is obtained.
-The indexation of pension balances is thus 3.66 instead of 4 percent.
-Indexation of pensions is reduced to the same extent.
+The indexation of pension balances is thus 3.66 instead of 4 percent.10 Indexation of pensions is reduced to the same extent.

 If the balance ratio exceeds 1.0000 during a period when balancing is activated, pension balances and pensions will be indexed at a rate higher than the increase in the income index.
 When the balance index reaches the income index level, balancing is turned off.
 Pensions then regain the value they would have had if they had been indexed using the income index alone.
 The system returns to indexing based solely on changes in the income index.
-A schematic description is given in Figure 4.1 and the actual balancing 2010-2018 is shown in Figure 4.2.
-The balance index reached the income index in 2018, as shown in the figure below.
+A schematic description is given in Figure 4.1.